agriculturegovau/agds-next/packages/textarea/README.md

 ### Maximum widths

-The maximum width of a textarea field should indicate the amount of information expected to be entered into the field.
-The size of the field acts as a visual constraint for the end user.
+The maximum width of a textarea should indicate the amount of information expected to be entered into the field.
+The size of the textarea acts as a visual constraint for the end user.

 ```jsx live
 <Stack gap={1}>